Tooth Extraction: Procedure, Risks And Recovery

 - Rest and relax for the first 24 hours.
 Do not rush back into your regular daily routine the following day as you need to relax.

-- Don’t rinse for 24 hours after the tooth extraction, and spit gently when there is a need.
+- Don’t rinse for 24 hours after the extraction, and spit gently when there is a need.

 - Use pillows to prop your head up when you lie down so that you feel relaxed.